guillaumevincent/Ansible-My-First-5-Minutes-On-A-Server/test/README.md

 The vagrant boxes are publicly available, not custom made.
 The first time that you run 'vagrant up' can take a very long time (it depends on your connection).

+## Test only one box

+For instance the CentOS 7 one:

+    vagrant up centos7
+    cd ..
+    ansible-playbook -i test/test_inventory --ask-vault-pass bootstrap_roles.yml -l red

+## Requirements
+- vagrant 1.8.1 or later
+- ansible 2.0.1.0 or later
+- git